ChAngLEx/Myproject/README.md

 TECH: GO<Docker<Kafka<Json<Linux<Git<ElasticSearch<Redis

-Step1: Data Access & Unified data Structure
+Step1: Data Access & Unified data Structure & Push data into Kafka

 Call APIs from different sources to filter, de-duplicate, aggregate, and select article data, as well as article retrieval, recommendation.
 Achieve data access from different sources, and normalizing the data into a unified format, storing it in the database and pushing it downstream